mayukhberkeley/yolov5_train_jetsonnx/README.md

 `python3.8 get-pip.py`

 opencv-python-4.5.1.48 causes a code dump segmentation fault with torch 1.8.0 ( torchvision 0.9.0 )

+Could be use to python 3.8, can't be for sure. reverting back to python 3.6

 There seems to be no wheel for matplotlib for aarch64 an cp36, there is one for cp37 though